 Put up the framework.

 As you shore up your child’s foundation, you can also attend to the framework of your child’s understanding of his story.
 How you frame up your child’s story with him will depend on his cognitive abilities, age, and memory of what he experienced before coming to your home.
 Framing it up might look like new construction.
 Or, you might be patching, filling in gaps, and realigning headers and beams of his understanding.
-Sometimes, we’re going at the framework one wall at a time, meeting needs as we encounter them while assessing what the other side of the house needs, right?
+Sometimes, we’re going at the framework one wall at a time, and meeting needs as we encounter them while assessing what the other side of the house needs, right?

 It doesn’t matter if you will be building a brand-new frame or if you can work with the structure that’s begun already.
 There are still some basic considerations to guide your work.